medooze/transaction-manager/README.md

 - data  (String | Date | Array | Object) : custom command data

 ### Response message
 The command message is a json object which type is “response”.
-It is used to reply a command send by the other peer, either accepting or rejecting it and pass some custom data associated to the response.
+It is used to accept a command sent by the other peer and pass some custom data associated to the response.

 Apart of the cmd attribute, it also contain the following attributes: